-In-Ground vs. Above Ground Planters: Above ground planters are not recommended because they do not collect storm water runoff from the sidewalk, may obstruct the sidewalk and may allow undesirable opportunities for vandalism and graffiti.
-In locations where in-ground plantings are not possible, (i.e., areas with sub-sidewalk basements), raised planters that are not permanently affixed to the pavement may be permitted.
+In-Ground vs. Above Ground Planters: Above ground planters may not be permitted under sidewalk landscaping permits because they do not collect storm water runoff from the sidewalk, may obstruct the sidewalk and may allow undesirable opportunities for vandalism and graffiti.
+In locations where in-ground plantings are not possible, (i.e., areas with sub-sidewalk basements), raised planters that are not permanently affixed to the pavement may be allowed per Order 179231.
 Planters that are permanently affixed to the pavement must obtain a Minor Sidewalk Encroachment Permit from Bureau of Street Use and Mapping (BSM).